How to use Growhold

 Create a workspace

-Sign up and Growhold sets up your workspace, a shared space where your team's knowledge, agents, and delivered work live together.
-During onboarding, Growhold reads your company's website and creates initial specialists and knowledge automatically.
-You'll have context ready before you even start exploring.
+Sign up and Growhold sets up your workspace: a shared environment where market intelligence, conversation history, agent deliverables, and knowledge live together.
+During onboarding, Growhold reads your company's website and creates initial context automatically.
+You arrive with something already in place, not a blank slate.

 Create a workspace